 To achieve this level of compliance, merchants must:

-- Complete and submit an annual Self-Assessment Questionnaire (SAQ).
+- Complete and submit an annual self-assessment questionnaire.

-- Submit an Attestation of Compliance (AOC), a compliance form that states the company has fulfilled all the corresponding compliance requirements.
+- Submit an attestation of compliance form that states the company has fulfilled all the corresponding compliance requirements.

-- Undergo a vulnerability scan of the company’s network by an approved scan vendor (ASV) on a quarterly basis.
+- Undergo quarterly network scans of the company’s network by an approved scanning vendor.

 For Mastercard, only a SAQ is required.
 Unlike with Levels 1 and 2, Level 3 and Level 4 of PCI DSS compliance stipulate no requirement for mandatory penetration testing.
 Please note, that mandatory according to PCI DSS 4.0, penetration testing should not be mixed up with vulnerability network scans.